 Shape sorting.
 A good review for Henry before school starts!

 This was one of those non-planned activities though.
-The boys had been playing with the ABC and square foam mats and I was sorting through some of my crafty items in my cupboard.
+The boys had been playing with the ABC and square foam mats (affiliate link) and I was sorting through some of my crafty items in my cupboard.

 I came across these poster shapes that I got from CraftProjectIdeas.

 I hadn’t come up with any cool activity to do with them in my head yet, so I just got them out to see what we could do with them.